Skip to content

 Frequently Asked Questions

-Dr. Jordan B. Peterson's Routine: Q&A
+Common questions about Dr. Jordan B. Peterson's daily routine

 Peterson's ability to maintain his intensive 14-hour workday stems from several key practices.
 First, he implements strategic breaks every 2-3 hours, often spending time with his wife Tammy.
 These breaks serve as crucial recovery periods.
 Second, his unique dietary approach, consisting of a single evening meal, helps maintain consistent energy levels throughout the day.
 Third, he structures his work in focused blocks, with the most demanding cognitive tasks scheduled during his peak productivity hours (8 AM - 10 AM).
 Additionally, his commitment to regular exercise and mental relaxation techniques, including Progressive Muscle Relaxation (PMR), helps prevent burnout.
 This structured approach, which he's maintained since 1985, demonstrates that sustainability comes from routine, strategic breaks, and proper energy management rather than pushing through exhaustion.